-If your build produces installers, WAR files, reports, log files, etc. and you want them to be published on the TeamCity server after finishing the build, you can specify the paths to such artifacts in the General Settings section of Build configuration settings.
-As you have a finished build, the build agent has the checkout sources already and the Artifact paths field has the checkout directory browser.
-You can select artifacts from the tree:
+If your build produces installers, WAR files, reports, log files, and so on, you might want to publish them on the TeamCity server after finishing the build.
+You can specify the paths to such artifacts in Build Configuration Settings | General Settings.
+As you already have a finished build, the build agent has checked out the sources already.
+Next to the Artifact paths field, click the tree icon to open the checkout directory browser.
+You can select artifacts from this tree:

-You can also view and download artifacts from the build results page:
+You can also view and download artifacts from the Build Results page:

 Automatic Build Trigger

-Automatic build triggering on detecting a change in the version control is essential to any CI.
-TeamCity will add a VCS trigger automatically when creating a project / build configuration from a URL or repository.
-You can also do it manually using the Edit Build Configuration Settings drop-down, Triggers page:
+Automatic build triggering on a change in the repository is essential to any CI.
+TeamCity will add a VCS trigger automatically when creating a project / build configuration from a repository URL.
+You can also add it manually on Build Configurations Settings | Triggers page:

 Build Number Format

-Each build in TeamCity has a build number, which is a string identifier composed according to the pattern specified on the_ General settings_ page of your build configuration (the field is available on clicking the show advanced options link).
-You can leave the default value here, in which case the build number format will be maintained by TeamCity and will be resolved into a next integer value on each new build start.
-More details are available in the dedicated section of our documentation.Happy building!
+Each build in TeamCity has a build number, that is a string identifier.
+It is composed according to the pattern defined in Build Configuration Settings | General Settings (click Show advanced options to display it).
+If you leave the default value, the build number format will be maintained by TeamCity; the number will be resolved into a next integer value on each new build start.
+Or, you can customize the pattern as described here.